acoullandreau/nyc_taxi_trips/readme.rst

 Output: a BGR color array

-**compute_min_max_passengers(trips_list)**
+**compute_min_max_passengers(trips_list, idx_weight)**

 This function returns the min and max values of passengers associated to the traffic of a particular zone (incoming or outgoing flow of people).

 Note that this function has been used only for the heat map rendering but could as well have been used for the animation rendering.

 Input: list of tuples, with for each tuple the id of the linked zone (i.e a zone people come from to go to the zone we are look at, or coming from) and the associated number of passengers.
+The idx_weight passed as an input is used to know at which position in the tuple is the weight variable.

 Output: the min and max number of passengers associated to a single zone.

 **compute_weight(map_type, weight, max_passenger)**